theTechRebel/b9lab-final-exam/README.md

 In particular:

-* if a vehicle just completed a route for which there is a base price of `0`, the owner should put a price to it before it can unlock the deposit.
+* if a vehicle just completed a route for which there is a base price of `0`, the `TollBoothOperator` owner should put a price to the route before anyone can unlock the deposit.
 * if a vehicle type has a multiplier of `0`, then the road system will not let vehicles of this type enter.
 It will let them exit, though.

 ## Smart contracts